leon-bckl/lsp-framework/README.md

 The goal of this library is to make implementing LSP servers and clients easy and type safe.
 All LSP types and messages are proper C++ structs.
 There's no need to manually read or write JSON, which is inconvenient and error-prone.
 The framework handles serialization and deserialization automatically.

-The generated `<lsp/messages.h>` header has one struct per message, with requests inside the `lsp::requests` and notifications inside the `lsp::notifications` namespaces.
+The generated `<lsp/messages.h>` header has one struct per message, with requests in the `lsp::requests` namespace and notifications in `lsp::notifications`.
 Each message struct has a `Method` constant and typedefs for its `Params` and `Result` types.
 All parameter, result and other LSP types are in `<lsp/types.h>`.

 These two headers also serve as a protocol reference and have documentation comments for all types and properties.